erikalmecdc/ECDC_variants/README.md

 Please note that the script reads data from a static link provided by ECDC, however this is currently (2024-03-25) only available on test data.

+You may run mkdirs.sh to make the folders necessary.

 Please contact Olov.Svartstrom@ecdc.europa.eu in case there are questions/issues.